Apr 14, 2021

 • Vinegar – I use apple cider vinegar, the acidity helps to bring out the flavors in the chilies and balance the spice.

-• Frying them at a low temperature over a longer period of time keeps this from happening too quickly.
+• Frying the chilies at a low temperature over a longer period of time keeps them from burning/ browning too quickly.

 • Removing the seeds from the chilies leaves the flavor of the chilies without making the sauce too spicy.